 How Can NGINX Plus Help?

 NGINX Plus and NGINX are the best-in-class media server solutions used by high-traffic websites such as Dropbox, Netflix, and Zynga.
-More than 266 million websites worldwide, including the majority of the 100,000 busiest websites, rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.
+More than 400 million websites worldwide rely on NGINX Plus and NGINX Open Source to deliver their content quickly, reliably, and securely.

 NGINX Plus supports all of the techniques, formats, and encodings described in this article, including Flash, MP4, HLS, and HDS for VOD.
 For HLS, it can even create the segments and the playlist dynamically if they don’t already exist.
 For live streaming, NGINX Plus supports Adobe’s Real Time Messaging Protocol (RTMP), HLS, and Dynamic Adaptive Streaming over HTTP (DASH).

 Unlike some other media servers that specifically target and limit themselves to media delivery, NGINX Plus is a comprehensive application delivery platform that provides reverse proxying, advanced load balancing, caching, and web serving along with features specifically designed for streaming media.